Francesco149/todokete/README.md

 - [x] `/bootstrap/fetchBootstrap` fetches all kinds of info based on the list of id's provided. things that can be fetched include login bonuses, expired items, new badges, banners, notices, billing info
+- [x] `/navi/tapLovePoint` sent when you touch your waifu in the main screen

 # build and run (linux)
 temporarily, you need nodejs to run an additional local service that